system-zero/system-zero/README.md

 a traditional init, and which violates the above standards.
 There is nothing wrong
 with the underlying idea, to be a "userspace kernel", but it is the implementation
 that makes it inadequated to a UNIX like system, which is based on modularization
 and expectations.
-We also want to be when we grown up a "User Space Kernel".
+We also want to be, and when we grown up, a "User Space Kernel".

 Also usually distributions are using this init process, to log the booting process
-plus messages from the kernel, in a way that will be usefull for debugging.
+and the messages from the kernel, in a way that will be usefull for debugging.

 At least in Linux systems, if anything go wrong with the init process, such an init
 system can use a console to start an emergency shell, and which is actually the dash